Let me guess, you really like to do bodyweight exercises a lot but this question keeps popping out in your head…

 …or instead, you could simply be lazy and stay in your bed all day doing absolutely nothing…

-What is the best usage of those 2 off days?
+What is the best usage of those 2 off days you need to have and how to structure them when you are doing calisthenics?

 If I have to be honest it’s really up to you.

-You can separate them or use them together.
+You can do anything you want during that period.
+In addition, you can separate them or stick them together.

-You can also have more or less than that.
+You can also have more or less rest days thant that.
 More on that coming next.

 Whatever weekly plan you choose make sure to have at least one rest day.